-Skilled Nursing Communities (SNCs or SNFs) provide both short-term and long-term rehabilitation and medical care.
-Some stand-alone skilled nursing communities are affiliated with large hospital networks.
-(In the past, people often referred to SNCs as “nursing homes,” but that term is largely obsolete.)
+Skilled Nursing encompasses both short- and long-term rehabilitation and medical care.
+Some stand-alone Skilled Nursing communities are affiliated with large hospital networks.
+(In the past, people often referred to Skilled Nursing communities as “nursing homes,” but that term is largely obsolete.)

-For the most part, care in Assisted Living communities is provided by certified nursing assistants and medication management technicians.
+For the most part, care in Assisted Living communities is provided by certified nursing assistants (CNAs) and medication management technicians (med techs).
 While most Assisted Living communities will have a supervising registered nurse (RN) or licensed practical nurse (LPN) as part of the care team, they generally provide supervision and oversight, not daily practical nursing care.

 How Does a Senior Qualify for Assisted Living?

 Admission to an Assisted Living community is based on the individual care requirements of the potential resident.
-Generally, Assisted Living is considered appropriate for individuals who can no longer safely live at home.
+Generally, Assisted Living is considered appropriate for individuals who can no longer safely live at home and who need:

 - Minimal to no Skilled Nursing services